moxiaoshao/TransitionSketch/final/Readme.md

 ## Introduction

 - The `./TransitionSketch/` directory contains the implementation and tests of TransitionSketch.
+- - The `./TransitionSketch-multithread/` directory contains the implementation and tests of multithread version of TransitionSketch.
 - The `./elastic/` directory contains all the tests of Elastic.
 - The `./LadderFilter/` directory contains all the tests of LadderFilter.
 - The `./SpaceSaving/` directory contains all the tests of SS.